UiL-OTS-labs/jspsych-uil-template-docs/README.md

 <script src="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/jspsych.js"></script>
 ```

-Additionally, the default 'look and feel' for common jsPsych experiment layouts is bundled in a 'styling' file, a .css file, this is imported on line 22 in the above line-numbered example, if you don't import it, things will not be layouted like jsPsych experiments usually 'work', so it should also always be there when you start with your own experiment:
+Additionally, the default 'look and feel' for common jsPsych experiment layouts is bundled in a 'styling' file, a .css file.
+This file is imported on line 22 in the above line-numbered example.
+If you don't import it, things will not be layouted like jsPsych experiments usually 'work', so it should also always be there when you start with your own experiment:

 ```html
 <link href="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/css/jspsych.css" rel="stylesheet" type="text/css"/>